-However I wanted my children to learn through fun active play experiences (in cooperative reading games) rather than sitting in front of a computer screen.
+However I wanted my children to learn through fun active play experiences (using cooperative games) rather than on a computer.

 I've been increasingly concerned about the amount of time young children are spending in front of screens.
 Many, many children are currently exceeding guidelines recommended by the Australian Department of Health.

 "For children two to five years of age, sitting and watching television and the use of other electronic media (DVDs, computer and other electronic games) should be limited to less than one hour per day."

 And for children younger than 2 years: "Evidence suggests that TV watched in the first 2 years of life may be connected with delays in language and short-term memory development and poorer social skills."

 Quotes taken from The Australian Department of Health Website:

 Best Parenting Advice.com is a high quality parenting website designed with child and family success in mind.
 This site provides free resources for busy parents who want best practical advice on: effective child rearing strategies, easy healthy family meals, self-care tips for time-poor parents and fun learning games to help best educate children while also encouraging positive relationships within the family.